wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Reading_Data_API.md

 ]
 ```

-Note that `State` is not included in the JSON as its value is the default value.
+**Note:** `State` is not included in the JSON as its value is the default value.
 Further, `Measurement` is not included in the second, 12:00:00, event as zero is the default value for numbers.

 If instead a start boundary of Inside, only values inside the start boundary (after 13:30) are included in the result.
 With an end boundary of Outside one value outside the end index (after 15:30) is included: